rjw1/capitalbeards.org.uk/_drafts/14th-November-Beard-Competition-and-local-Decembeard-launch.md

 growers will be so attached to their new beards by the end of Decembeard that they will want to keep them, and/or their previously disapproving partners and employers will be used to their beards, and agree that they can keep them afterwards.

 If you know any non-bearded people who are not sure whether they should grow a beard please invite them along to the Hope, so we can pass on the good word about beard-growing, grooming and the wonderful friendship and camaraderie that we've all experienced since joining Beard Clubs.
 Customers of the pub will also be fair game!

-The Capital Beard are organising this event in aid of Beating Bowel Cancer, Sherrill Hawker, Community Fundraiser for the South East has said ‘We are thrilled to have the support of Capital Beards for our Decembeard campaign.
-It means a lot to us to have the backing of the local community all helping us to spread the word, helping to raise awareness of the UK’s second biggest cancer killer.
-We need 5,000 men to grow beards and raise £500,000 to fund Beating Bowel Cancer’s vital services Every 15 minutes someone is diagnosed with bowel cancer which is why we are asking local communities to get on board and sprout your cheek fuzz’.
+The Capital Beards are organising this event in aid of Beating Bowel Cancer, [Sherrill Hawker](https://twitter.com/SherrillBeatBC), Community Fundraiser for the South East has said
+> We are thrilled to have the support of Capital Beards for
+> our Decembeard campaign.
+It means a lot to us to have the backing of the local
+> community all helping us to spread the word, helping to raise awareness of the
+> UK’s second biggest cancer killer.
+We need 5,000 men to grow beards and raise
+> £500,000 to fund Beating Bowel Cancer’s vital services Every 15 minutes someone
+> is diagnosed with bowel cancer which is why we are asking local communities to
+> get on board and sprout your cheek fuzz.

 We are hoping for some special guests to come along including local press to the event.
 For further information regarding the guests, the itinerary and